jon-wong-sutd/git-lessons/git-lesson.md

 The **head**, aka *tip*, of a **branch** is the latest *commit* (furthest *downstream*) on the *branch*.
 </div>

+The fork for these 2 *branch*es is at our *first-commit*, just FYI.

 ## Branches and Garbage Collection

 *Branch*es are important because they provide the only (normal) way for you to access *commit*s.